Clint Frazier

-Clint Jackson Frazier (born September 6, 1994) is an American professional baseball outfielder in the Texas Rangers organization.
-He previously played in Major League Baseball (MLB) for the New York Yankees and Chicago Cubs.
+Clint Jackson Frazier (born September 6, 1994) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the New York Yankees, Chicago Cubs and Chicago White Sox.

-A top prospect for the 2013 MLB draft, the Cleveland Indians chose Frazier with the fifth overall selection.
+A top prospect entering the 2013 MLB draft, the Cleveland Indians chose Frazier with the fifth overall selection.
 The Indians traded Frazier (among other prospects) to the New York Yankees in 2016 for relief pitcher Andrew Miller.
 Frazier made his MLB debut in 2017.
+He played for the Yankees through 2021, and then for the Cubs in 2022, and for the White Sox in 2023.
+He briefly played in the Atlantic League in 2024 for the Charleston Dirty Birds, but retired mid-season.

 Early life and education

 Frazier was born to Mark Frazier, a salesman, and his wife Kim, a preschool teacher.
 Despite living only 45 minutes from Atlanta, Frazier grew up a Philadelphia Phillies fan.

 Frazier attended Loganville High School, where he competed in baseball with Austin Meadows.
 As a junior in 2012, he batted .424 with 24 home runs.
 He was the winner of the Jackie Robinson Award given to the Perfect Game National Player of the Year.
 He played in the 2012 Under Armour All-America Baseball Game.
 As a senior, he hit six home runs in his first seven games.
 Frazier finished his senior year with a .485 batting average, a .561 on-base percentage, a 1.134 slugging percentage, 17 home runs, 45 runs batted in (RBIs), and 56 runs scored.
 Gatorade named Frazier their National Baseball Player of the Year.

 Frazier committed to attend the University of Georgia on a college baseball scholarship to play for the Georgia Bulldogs.
 He was considered one of the best prospects available in the 2013 Major League Baseball draft.